varunteja007006/Sportz-Management-BootstrapVersion-PHP/README.md

 *****************************************************************************************
 Things to note:
-1. Results can be picked from drop down or by filling the form...2choices.
+1. Results can be picked from drop down or by filling the form.